refinedev/refine/documentation/docs/ui-integrations/chakra-ui/components/basic-views/list/index.md

 ### `canCreate` and `createButtonProps`

 `canCreate` allows us to add the create button inside the `<List>` component.
-If resource is passed a create component, **refine** adds the create button by default.
+If resource is passed a create component, Refine adds the create button by default.
 If you want to customize this button you can use `createButtonProps` property like the code below.

 Create button redirects to the create page of the resource according to the value it reads from the URL.